-The WES is a policy network with members from 31 European countries (the EU-28, Iceland, Norway, and Turkey).
+The WES is a policy network with members from 31 European nations (the EU countries, Iceland, Norway, and Turkey).
 The delegates represent national governments and institutions.
 They are responsible for promoting and supporting female entrepreneurship at national level.
 WES members provide advice, support, information, and contacts regarding existing support measures for female entrepreneurs.
 They also help identify good practices.
-List of members of WES (78 kB).

 The European Network of Female Entrepreneurship Ambassadors was inaugurated in 2009.
 It is made up of around 270 entrepreneurs from 22 European countries.
 The aim of the ambassadors is to act as role models by telling their story to raise awareness and encourage entrepreneurship as a career option for women of all ages.
 Many of the ambassadors have gone beyond this, having also become actively involved in supporting the establishment of new businesses.
 The Network has been very successful and exceeded its objectives in terms of events organised and audience reached.
 Over 650 national meetings have been organised, reaching more than 61 000 would-be women entrepreneurs.
 The ambassadors have supported the creation of more than 250 new women-led enterprises and created 22 networking and business support clubs for women.

 The European Network of Mentors for Women Entrepreneurs was inaugurated in 2011.
 Seventeen European countries belong to the Mentors Network: Albania, Belgium, Cyprus, the Former Yugoslav Republic of Macedonia, Greece, Hungary, Ireland, Italy, Montenegro, the Netherlands, Romania, Serbia, Slovakia, Slovenia, Spain, Turkey and the United Kingdom.